Shougo/dein.vim/README.md

 Dein.vim is a dark powerd Vim/Neovim plugin manager.

 Requirements:
-* Vim 7.4. or above or neovim.
+* Vim 7.4 or above or NeoVim.
 * "git" command in $PATH (if you want to install github or vim.org plugins)

 Recommends:
 * [vimproc](https://github.com/Shougo/vimproc.vim) if you want to
   install/update asynchronously in Unite interface.

 Note: This is a vaporware currently.
+Most features are not implemented.
+The features may be changed.

 ## Concept